rfviolato/work-commute/README.md

 ### It can be used on any viewport

-Well, **it's fucking 2022.**

-But seriously, you can't think of any web app without giving proper mobile support nowadays, so that by itself was already a challenge I had put to myself, to not only think about the UI on a desktop but also a UI that can adapt to any viewport.
+You can't think of any web app without giving proper mobile support nowadays, so that by itself was already a challenge I had put to myself, to not only think about the UI on a desktop but also a UI that can adapt to any viewport.

 I also had the need of checking the data anytime I want, so no better than having proper mobile support.